franklevasseur/yatlib/readme.md

 ## Installation

-YATLIB is not yet hosted on npm, but will be in a very short time.
-When this is done, you'll be able to install YATLIB like you would typically do for any node package:
+Install YATLIB like you would typically do for any node package:

 ```bash
 npm i --save-dev yatlib